Some of the numbers presented in this website may not be the most recent available

 Cyprus was granted independence in 1960 with Greek Cypriots hoping to merge with Greece and Turkish Cypriots favouring partition.
 In 1963 ethnic violence culminated in a coup in 1974 by Greek nationalists, precipitating an invasion by Turkey and capture of the north.

-A Turkish state was established in 1983, recognised only by Turkey.
+A Turkish state was established in the north in 1983, recognised only by Turkey.
 The country is now partitioned into 2 parts with a UN buffer zone.
 Nevertheless the southern part of Cyprus is a major tourist destination.
 It joined the EU in 2004.

-Cyprus is the third largest island in the Mediterranean Sea after Sicily and Sardinia and lies within the Anatolian tectonic Plate.
-It is dominated by two mountain ranges, the southern and western Troodos Mountains and the narrow Kyrenia Range along the northern coastline, and the central plain they encompass called the Mesaoria.
+Cyprus is the 3rd largest island in the Mediterranean after Sicily and Sardinia and lies within the Anatolian tectonic Plate.
+It is dominated by two mountain ranges, the southern and western Troodos Mountains and the narrow Kyrenia Range along the northern coastline.
+The central plain between is called the Mesaoria.

 The highest point on Cyprus is Mount Olympus at 1,952m in the centre of the Troodos range.
 Two military bases under British sovereignty are located in the south, Akrotiri and Dhekelia, covering 2.74% of the land area.

-Up to 2011 Cyprus had no identified oil or gas.
-However, neighbouring Israel has witnessed a number of deep water gas discoveries.
+In 2010 it demarcated its maritime border with Israel and Noble commenced drilling in Block 12 in 2011 after Israel witnessed a number of deep water gas discoveries.
 The southern offshore waters in Cyprus overlie the Levant Basin which was deemed to have similar potential.
-A deep water well, spudded in late 2011 and aimed at these reservoirs, found large volumes of gas.

-Globalshift forecasts offshore gas production with associated NGLs to eventually begin and Cyprus could have a strong demand for any gas developed.
-However, the dispute with Turkey over ownership of north Cyprus and economic issues in the country may lead to delays.
+Globalshift forecasts offshore gas production with associated NGLs to begin and Cyprus could have a strong demand for any gas developed.
+The dispute with Turkey over ownership of north Cyprus may lead to delays for full-scale development.

 In the longer term an LNG plant on Cyprus is possible, perhaps even also taking gas from Israel.
-Alternatively, and more likely at the moment, Cyprus could pipe gas into Egypt for domestic use or conversion to LNG in Egypt’s plants.
+Alternatively, Cyprus could pipe gas into Egypt for domestic use or conversion to LNG in Egypt’s plants.

 CYPRUS